alferov/get-github-url/readme.md

 ## API
 ### `getGithubUrl(input, options)`
-Get a full GitHub URL (https or ssh) based on incomplete URL or a user/repo path
+Get a complete (or a canonical) GitHub repository URL (https or ssh) from an incomplete URL or a user/repo path

 #### Params
 - **String** `input`: a URL or a user/repo path